vandergus/srozum-camera-tester-wiki/Home.md

 **Socket A** is the main socket for connecting Sensors which are used for time-based measurements.
 It uses 3 GPIO pins either as inputs or outputs, depending on the connected Sensor.
 Currently, sensors #1, #2, #3 can be connected to this socket and will be recognized by a Tester.

 **Socket B** is a secondary socket that has 1 GPIO pin and the other two pins are I2C bus pins.
-Currently, only sensor #7 can be used on this socket.
+Currently, only sensors #6 and #7 can be used on this socket.

 > In the current revision I2C pins are directly connected to Socket B without a buffer.
 Thus, if you accidentally connect the wrong Sensor to Socket B it may cause the Tester to stop working.

 **Light Unit Socket** is used to control the Light Unit.
 One pin is used to turn on or off or regulate the brightness of a light source with a PWM signal, depending on the type of connected Light Unit.
 Another pin is used to turn on or off the Fan of a Light Unit.
 And a third pin is available for any kind of feedback sense implementations.

-> Unlike Socket A or B you cannot hot-swap Light Units.
+> Unlike with Socket A or B you cannot hot-swap Light Units.
 The light Unit must be connected before powering the Tester.

 > Do not connect LED or any other load directly to Light Unit Socket pins.
 Its pins should be used as control signals only.